MrBounty/Data_portfolio/README.md

 # 🗓️ Agenda
 * About me
-* Projects - Large language models
+* My Projects - Large language models
+  - **My chatGPT** - ChatGPT with access to internet, wikipedia, long term memory and math capabilities
+  - **Excel chatbot** - Human like interaction with Excel file
   - **Document sumarizer and Q&A** - Summarize one or multiple document and ask question about it
   - **Meeting minutes generator** - Create a structured meeting minutes in seconds
   - **Translator** - Translate any text
-  - **My chatGPT** - ChatGPT with access to internet, wikipedia, long term memory and math capabilities
 * Projects - Data Science
   - **EY data challenges 2023 level 1** - Time series & Binary classification
   - **EY data challenges 2023 level 2** - Regression